hashin/jekyll-now/_posts/2020-06-10-appetite-for-a-darker-worldview.markdown

 ### Dark personalities are the norm in politics, it is better to admit it than regret later.

 I was reading about Boris Johnson’s chief adviser Dominic Cummings and his wide ranging interests.
 About the eclectic blog posts that he writes and the breadth and depth of his knowledge.
-Despite all this, he fought an “uncivil” war front front, driving a deep wedge between different segments of British society.
-So clearly, “knowledge level” of someone is no guarantee of a better, more civil conduct when it comes to politics and its machinations to acquire power.
+Despite all this, he fought an “uncivil” war from front, driving a deep wedge between different segments of British society.
+So clearly, “knowledge level” of someone is no guarantee of a better, more civilised conduct when it comes to politics and its machinations to acquire power.
 A Democratic society should be wary of creating “powerful” people.

 For a civilised society, strong men and women are not the ones who sport a 56”.
 No man or woman is a match to the power that the state holds.
 But what makes the state powerful is its institutions.
 So if you are looking for a strong leader, it should be someone who nurtures these institutions - not someone who demolishes them to enhance his/her personal power.
 If history teaches us anything, this very behaviour ultimately leads to their downfall.
 Sometimes taking the entire realm as they go down.